Utah Emissions Testing

 Failing a Utah Smog and Emissions Test

-After failing an emissions test, obtain any suggested repairs and have a retest as soon as possible.
-If your vehicle fails a second emissions test, despite having the system flaws repaired, contact your county's I/M program for information on obtaining an emissions inspection waiver for car registration purposes.
+After failing an inspection, obtain any suggested repairs and have a retest as soon as possible.
+If your vehicle fails the second test despite having the system flaws repaired, contact your county’s I/M program for information on obtaining an emissions inspection waiver for car registration purposes.